Marc Bohne - Original Oils

 A Postscript...

-"A special thanks goes out to my mother, Vera, who encouraged me to draw as a kid, Mort Drucker who taught me how to draw, Tom Watson and Ben Cameron who took over where he left off, and the late George Miller, who was instrumental to my survival at critical times, whom I failed to thank before he passed away...a toast to you Mr. Miller...
+A special thanks goes out to Mort Drucker, Tom Watson, Ben Cameron, and the late George Miller, who was instrumental to my survival at critical times, whom I failed to thank before he passed away...a toast to you Mr. Miller...
+And finally, my mother, the late Vera Bohne, and to my father, Ralph Bohne, who put the roof over my head and the food on the table all those years.

 --Marc Bohne